 There may come a time in your life when there isn’t enough money to pay certain bills.
 Responsible adults are pretty good at prioritizing what they can and cannot pay, and this has a lot to do with knowledge of situations and billing cycles.
 For most people, food, rent, and basic utilities such as water and electricity are nonnegotiable.
-Depending on your broadband Internet and cable television provider, you may be able to accumulate a couple of monthly bills without going through a disconnection, but this isn’t the case with auto insurance.
+Depending on your broadband Internet and cable television provider, you may be able to accumulate a couple of monthly bills without going through a disconnection, but this isn’t the case with San Diego auto insurance.
 San Diego drivers should be aware of what might happen if they’re unable to pay their auto insurance premiums.

 In most of the United States, driving without coverage that meets the minimum jurisdictional insurance requirements is prohibited.
 In California, coverage is a statutory requirement set forth by Sections 11580.1 of the Insurance Code and 16054 of the Vehicle Code.
 If you cannot afford auto insurance, here are some recommendations.